sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 for debugging and can be used for editing and setting properties.

 > **Tip:** The Message Box is one of the more useful components in
-> LiveCode when you are starting out and wanting to try out simple
+> OpenXTalk when you are starting out and wanting to try out simple
 > scripts.
 You will find you can try out many of the script examples in
 > this User's Guide or in the getting started materials on our website
 > simply by copy-pasting them into the Message Box.